 Our ContributionsA History of Innovative Solutions

-We’re proud of our history because we’ve contributed to many “firsts” in the field of cell isolation.
+We’re proud of our history because our purified, rigorously characterized Clostridium histolyticum collagenases enabled us and others to achieve many firsts in improving enzyme-mediated cell isolation methods.
 Here’s a brief look at some of those firsts, including the first patents for manufacture of defined and purified mixtures of protease and collagenase (now expired) initially assigned to Boehringer Mannheim Corporation, where the first author was Francis Dwulet, one of VitaCyte’s co-founders.

 Enzyme mixtures of purified C. histolyticum collagenase and bacterial neutral protease to isolate mammalian cells from tissue.1,2